-Each type has a function associated respectively with one dimension, and each function has a different manifestation depending on its cognitive position.
+Each personality type has a respective function associated with one dimension, and each function has a different manifestation depending on its cognitive position.

 T – Thinking

 Thinking is a decision-making dimension based on the evaluation of objective facts.
-This dimension therefore implies, in contrast to the Feeling dimension, a detachment of the user’s values from themselves.
-In addition to the consideration of rules or principles in order to come closer to an objective, impartial judgement.
+This dimension, in contrast to the Feeling dimension, implies a detachment of the user’s values from themselves in addition to the consideration of rules or principles in order to come closer to an objective, impartial judgement.

 Te – Extroverted Thinking